bcook254/ansible-role-vaultwarden/README.md

 When using `vaultwarden_url`, an optional checksum may be given to skip downloading the file when it has not changed.
 This must follow the format of the [ansible.builtin.get_url module checksum parameter](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/get_url_module.html#parameter-checksum).

+    vaultwarden_url_headers:

+When using `vaultwarden_url`, an optional dictionary of headers may be given to send with the download request.
+This must follow the format of the [ansible.builtin.get_url module headers parameter](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/get_url_module.html#parameter-headers).

     vaultwarden_enable_web_vault: true

 When enabled, this role will also download the patched web-vault files.